 The problem, however, was that the RSR seats didn’t line up with the original mounting holes in the car.
 I tried every trick in the book to try to get them to match, but in the end I faced defeat and had my buddies over at Sports Purpose Garage take care of the misalignment issue.
 With that in mind, it only made sense to have them drill through the car for the roll bar install as well, since I wouldn’t dare trust myself with lining up holes correctly on that aspect.
 The same applied for the SCHROTH 6-point harnesses that required floor mounting.

 If that wasn’t enough of a downer, it turned out that I actually hated the RSR seats.
 The weight difference versus the stock seats made it pretty hard to go any other route, but because I had plans to take this car on rallies and longer road trips, I was faced with no other choice but to find something with more support and better comfort.
-The RSR seats were simply not comfortable enough for anything other than 15-minute track sessions.

 I consulted a couple of other friends to see what might be a better solution while not having to add so much weight back into the car, and their suggestion ended up being my life saver.
 A few weeks later, I took delivery on a set of ST-styled seats from a small Italian manufacturer, finished with houndstooth/peppita centers, which matched perfectly with the overall color scheme of the car.
 I couldn’t have been happier; the support I needed was there and they also remained low on the weight scale.
 Not to mention, the overall build quality of the seats is outstanding.R888R

 So I partnered up with our friends over at Toyo Tires and opted for the best possible option I could get for my car – a fresh set of Proxes R888Rs.
-But before mounting the rubber, I decided it would be best to upgrade my front wheels from 6-inch-wide Fuchs to 7-inch-wide Fuchs, for a couple of reasons.
+But before mounting the rubber, I decided it would be best to upgrade the front wheels from 6-inch-wide Fuchs to 7-inch-wide Fuchs, for a couple of reasons.